AlexRibeiro95/AlexRibeiro95/README.md

 ## 🧑‍💻 About Me

-- 🎓 I have a bachelor degree in environmental sciences from Universidade Aberta, in Lisbon..
+- 🎓 I have a bachelor degree in environmental sciences from Universidade Aberta, in Lisbon.
 - 💼 Currently working as a EV Technician at Tesla.
 - 🌱 I’m currently learning data science.
 - 💬 If you feel like it, let's connect and have a chat about something we might have in common.